What Is The Value Brought By Quality Assurance To Your Software Product?

 This is exploration of software, where the real value of a professional QA engineer shows.
 If something goes wrong during this exploration, it may mean a problem.
 An issue is logged in the bug tracker, and the bug is fixed.
 And now QA needs to check whether the fix is correct and hasn't broken any already tested functionality.
 It is necessary to re-run the same checks again.
 And later, after fixing new issues, after adding new functionality – to check once more that everything still works.
 This almost matches Albert Einstein's definition of insanity: doing the same thing over and over again and expecting different results.

 One more crucial detail: if you have a small project that can be developed within 6 months, QA engineers won't get buried under a massive scope of regression checking.
 There will be enough time for exploring.
-But what if you have a large long-term project – the sooner you start thinking about test automation, the more time will be saved in the future.
+But what if you have a large project—such as our example of long-term ERP system development—the sooner you start thinking about test automation, the more time will be saved in the future.

 The next question: when a QA engineer should join the project?
 The answer is simple: the sooner, the better.
 Let's see what a QA engineer does at each stage of project and what value these activities bring.